 - Before casting material is poured, the mould should be sandwiched between 2 boards of MDF to provide rigidity

-- Material can then be poured into the top of the mould.
-As material is poured the mould should be slowly turned to release air bubbles
+- The material can then be poured into the top of the mould.
+As the material is poured the mould should be slowly turned to release air bubbles

 - The Mould is then left to set.
 Depending on the material used this can be between 1-8hours

 - Once the material is set the product is released from the mould, cleaned and sanded if necessary

 Important note: when vacuum casting with silicone moulds 8 – 10 prototypes can be created from a single mould, before it starts to become less effective.